dougeby/IntuneDocs/InTuneDocs/DeployUse/Configure-Intune-certificate-profiles.md

 -   Although each profile is deployed separately, both the Trusted Root and the SCEP/.PFX profile must be deployed or else the SCEP/.PFX certificate policy will fail.

 You deploy certificate profiles the same way you deploy other policy for Intune.
-For information about how to deploy and manage policies, see [Use policies to manage computers and mobile devices with Microsoft Intune](use-policies-to-manage-computers-and-mobile-devices-with-Microsoft-Intune.md).
+For information about how to deploy and manage policies, see [Manage settings and features on your devices with Microsoft Intune policies](manage-settings-and-features-on-your-devices-with-microsoft-intune-policies.md).

-##  Next steps
+###  Next steps

 You can now use certificates to help secure email, Wi-Fi, and VPN profiles: